Juliepvr/snakemake_metagenomic/README.md

 User friendliness was guaranteed by using conda.
 Apart from anaconda, no installations are required.
 The pipeline was designed for use with metagenomic, paired-end, short read sequences.

+An internet connection and at least 35Gb of RAM memory are necessary.

 ## STEP 1 : Setup directory to run snakemake.

 This directory should contain: